Choosing a Weight Loss Program

 What Should I Look for In a Weight Loss Program?

-Make sure it is safe.
+- Make sure it is safe.
 Whether you create your own weight loss program or use a commercial one, make sure it is safe.
 A safe diet should include all of the recommended daily allowances (RDAs) for vitamins, minerals, and protein.
 The diet should be lower in calories (energy) only, not in essential vitamins or minerals.
-In general, a diet containing 1,000 to 1,200 calories a day should be selected for most women; a diet between 1,200 calories per day and 1,600 calories per day should be chosen for men, however, speak with your doctor first.
+In general, women should choose a diet that has at least 1,200 calories a day and men should choose one that has at least 1,800 calories per day, however, speak with your doctor first.

-Slow, steady weight loss.
+- Slow, steady weight loss.
 The program should be directed toward slow, steady weight loss unless your doctor feels your health condition would benefit from more rapid weight loss.
 Expect to lose only about a pound a week after the first week or two.
 With many calorie-restricted diets, there is an initial rapid weight loss during the first one to two weeks, but this loss is largely fluid.
-The initial rapid loss of fluid also is regained rapidly when you return to a normal-calorie diet.
 Thus, a reasonable goal of weight loss should be expected.
 The rate of weight loss should be 1 pound to 2 pounds each week.

-When inquiring about a commercial weight loss program, be sure you are provided with a detailed statement of fees and costs of additional items such as dietary supplements or foods.
+When inquiring about a commercial weight loss program, be sure the company provides you with a detailed statement of fees and costs of additional items such as dietary supplements or foods.
 Other important questions to ask of any potential weight loss program include:

 - Does the staff consist of qualified counselors and health professionals such as registered dietitians, doctors, and exercise physiologists?